SoubhikSinha/Grad-Machine-Learning/README.md

 	 - Creating Training, Validation and Testing components - using `train_test_split()`

 - Building and Training basic CNN architecture<br>
-   > NOTE : Here, we have considered a maximum of 10 hidden layers, just to keep the model complexity upto a limit.
+   > NOTE : Here, we have considered a maximum of 10 hidden layers, just to keep the model complexity up to a limit.
 Also, you can observe how [CUDA - GPU](https://developer.nvidia.com/cuda-gpus) is used as a hardware accelerator to expediate the CNN's training process.
 Below is a code snippet to give you an idea on how to use GPU in Machine Learning models🔻

     ~~~
 	# Checking if a GPU (cuda) is available, and setting the device accordingly